Social, Behavioral and Population Sciences (SBPS)

 SBPS 6150 Taiwan Strategies to Community Health Practices (3)

 This course provides a field study opportunity in Taiwan for the aim of learning global public health practices, cross-culture communication and interaction, and alternative community health strategies.
-10 – 12 students from partner Universities in Taiwan (Asia University and China Medical University) are paired with 10-12 students from Tulane University to form cross-cultural teams to research and solve develop a plan to address community health concerns at the national, provincial, city, provincial and/or community levels.
+10 – 12 students from partner Universities in Taiwan (Asia University and China Medical University) are paired with 10-12 students from Tulane University to form cross-cultural teams to research and develop a plan to address community health concerns at the national, provincial, city, provincial and/or community levels.
 Lectures and discussions will be provided by experienced faculty from university partners, government officials, and field-based practitioners in Taiwan.
-The cross-cultural student teams are required to make a power point presentation on their identified community health concern and submit a written field report.
+The cross-cultural student teams are required to make a power point presentation on their identified community health concerns and submit a written field report.

 SBPS 6260 Violence Prevention Studio Seminar (1)